Frequently Asked Questions

 We offer two types of guided trips: Expeditions and Quick Getaways.

-Expeditions are 7-11 days long (including your travel days to and from Baja).
+Expeditions are typically 7-9 days long (including your travel days to and from Baja).
 Hotel accommodations are included at the start and end of the trip.
 In La Paz, we use our hotel, Posada LunaSol.
 We offer 8-9 day skiff-supported expeditions to Espiritu Santo Island, the islands between La Paz and Loreto, and along the remote coastline from Loreto to La Paz.
-The 11 day trip is our new Baja Wildlife Extravaganza trip which includes 4 hotel nights (one at the beginning, two in the middle and one at the end of the trip).
+During gray whale season, we combine our camps at Espiritu Santo and Magdalena Bay for our “Best of Baja” trips, that include hotel nights at the front, middle, and end of the trip.

 Quick Getaways are our shorter trips, from 3-5 days in length (not including your travel days to and from Baja).
 We offer Quick Getaways to our base camp* on Espiritu Santo Island and our whale watching base camp on Magdalena Bay during the whale season from late January through early March.
 While our Quick Getaways do not include hotel accommodations, we are happy to make reservations for you at our hotel Posada LunaSol, or you may select a hotel of your choice.